cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/deployment.md

 This measures increased security, reliability, and confidence regarding Ethereum.

-After the Ethereum Frontier launched in July 2015, smart contract and decentralised app development started to be deployed.
+After the Ethereum Frontier launched in July 2015, smart contract and decentralized app development started to be deployed.
 At this point of time, mining began to secure the network and Ether from block mining was earned by the miners.

 ## Ethereum's consensus mechanism